jeesung-ahn/jeesung-ahn.github.io/index.md

 - meta-analysis of multi-dimensional datasets
 - qualitative content analysis (including text analysis)

 I am a curious and collaborative scholar eager to solve real-world problems using scientific approaches.
 I am deeply passionate about translating scientific insight into actionable outcomes in complex decision-making scenarios.
-To that end, I have been actively involved with various social group activities where I can leverage my research skills to make real-world impacts on matters that I care about (e.g., consulting for a healthcare company and their novel cancer therapy with [Penn Biotech Group Healthcare Consulting](https://pennbiotechgroup.org/), wrangling/analyzing/visualizing data for an [educational diversity and equity initiative](https://web.sas.upenn.edu/dive/), wrangling/analyzing/visualizing air quality and relevant health outcomes with [Penn Data Science Group](https://penndsg.com/) to inform climate activists).
+To that end, I have been actively involved with various social group activities where I can leverage my research skills to make real-world impacts on matters that I care about:
+- consulting for a healthcare company and their novel cancer therapy. providing data-driven recommendations and benchmarks for partnership opportunities, market sizing and pricing with [Penn Biotech Group Healthcare Consulting](https://pennbiotechgroup.org/)
+- wrangling/analyzing/visualizing data and program outcomes for an [educational diversity and equity initiative](https://web.sas.upenn.edu/dive/)
+- wrangling/analyzing/visualizing air quality and relevant health outcomes with [Penn Data Science Group](https://penndsg.com/) to inform climate activists.

 ---
 <h2 class="h1" style="color: rgb(0,0,0)" id="research">Research </h2>